|Founded||Founded in 1966 by Big Gato, Corkey, and Speedy in or near West Town West Town: Wicker Park|

 Spanish cross with a heart in the middle, a staff with a ruby on it

-In the year 1964, the Spanish Lords, Latin Kings, Warlords and some others created the United Neighborhoods alliance which was an agreement for all Hispanic gangs to not fight against each other, instead they fought white greaser clubs like C-Notes, Chi-West, Taylor Jousters, Gaylords and the Simon City gang.
+In the year 1969, the Spanish Lords, Latin Kings, Warlords and some others created the United Neighborhoods alliance which was an agreement for all Hispanic gangs to not fight against each other, instead they fought white greaser clubs like C-Notes, Chi-West, Taylor Jousters, Gaylords and the Simon City gang.
+This was not a well-known alliance and there were often severe issues with the relationship between Latin Kings and Spanish Lords, there was even bloody conflict between 1969 and 1970.

 Eventually, the Spanish Lords at some point spread all over the Bucktown section of the Logan Square neighborhood at Armitage and Western, Charleston and Western, Mclean and Oakley, Shakespeare and Oakley (Holstein Park), Armitage and Oakley, and Damen and Dickens.
 They also opened turf at Diversey and Artesian just north of Bucktown but still in Logan Square.
 Spanish Lords also opened at Berteau and Damen in the North Center neighborhood.
 All the way on the south west side, the Spanish Lords opened at 87th and California which is on the border of the Ashburn neighborhood and outside the city limits in the suburb of Evergreen Park.